-Communist measures could have undermined the social bases of the two states (republican and nationalist), if only by beginning to resolve the agrarian question: in the thirties, more than half the population was undernourished.
+Communist measures could have undermined the social bases of the two states (republican and nationalist), if only by solving the agrarian question: in the 1930's, more than half of the population went hungry.
 A subversive force erupted, bringing to the fore the most oppressed strata, those farthest from "political life" (e.g. women), but it could not go all the way and eradicate the system root and branch.

 At the time, the workers' movement in the major industrial countries corresponded to those regions of the world which had been socialized by a total domination of capital over society, where communism was both closer at hand as a result of this socialization, and at the same time farther away because of the dissolution of all relations into commodity form.
-The new world, in these countries, was most commonly conceived as a worker's world, if not necessarily as an industrial one.
+The new world, in these countries, was most commonly conceived as a worker's world, even as an industrial one.